 During the late 19th century, cycling became a very popular hobby for many people.
 As time went on, organised bike racing was introduced and professional cycling became very big in France.
-Sports newspapers such as 'Le Vélo' reported on cycling stories, which helped to promote races.

-It was the journalist Géo Lefévre that proposed the idea of organising a big bike race through France.
-On 6th July 1903, 60 cyclists set off from the Au Reveil Matin Café in the suburbs of Paris.
+On 6th July 1903, 60 cyclists set off.
 They covered 2,428km in a circular route, through six stages.
 Eighteen days later, 21 of the original 60 cyclists made it back to the finish line in Paris.
 The winner was Maurice Garin and Le Tour de France was born.
-The race has taken place every year since then, except during wartime.
-As the tour became more and more popular, the course lengthened and more challenging mountain climbs were introduced.
+The race has taken place every year since then, except during war time.
+As the tour became more and more popular, the course was made longer and challenging mountain climbs were introduced.